Interreligious Chaplaincy Course Overview

 (24 credits)

-Eight (8) three-credit ICP courses that address the necessary skills and practices in spiritual care, theology and ethics, and interreligious competency to serve as chaplains in diverse settings.
+Eight (8) three-credit ICP courses that address necessary skills needed for interreligious competency to serve as chaplains in diverse settings.

 The practice of chaplaincy: Courses in chaplaincy will be offered in the fall and spring semesters, and the January Intersession.
-The ICP director may recommend equivalent courses offered by the GTU member schools, especially during the summer.
+The ICP director may recommend equivalent courses offered by the GTU member schools.

 For current and future courses, refer to the Course Schedule.
 Here are some of the recurring courses: